What Is the Best Dental Savings Plan in 2026?

 5. Verify the fee schedule.
 Discount percentages vary by procedure.
 Look up the exact procedure code (CDT code) you need to confirm the savings.

-Or skip the research and use our free 60-second quiz — answer 6 questions and we'll match you with the plan that fits your dentist, procedures, and budget.
+Or skip the research and use our free advisor — answer 6 questions and we'll match you with the plan that fits your dentist, procedures, and budget.

 The Bottom Line

 For most uninsured Americans, Careington 500 Series at $99/year is the best dental savings plan.
-It has the largest network, the longest track record, and the most consistent discounts.
-Edge cases shift the answer: Spirit Dental wins on cost, Humana wins for seniors, DentalPlans.com wins for selection.
+It pairs the lowest national price with a large network, the longest track record, and the most consistent discounts.
+Edge cases shift the answer: Humana wins for seniors, DentalPlans.com wins for selection.

 All four options are dramatically cheaper than individual dental insurance ($360–720/year before deductibles), and all pay for themselves with a single cleaning.
 The cheapest plan that includes your existing dentist is almost always the right choice.